What is eczema?

 - Oral steroids.
 In the most severe cases, oral steroids such as prednisone may be needed to control flare-ups.
 Oral steroids should be used sparingly since they come with many side effects.

-- Oral anti-histamines.
+- Oral antihistamines.
 Controlling the itch is essential and antihistamines are generally needed everyday in chronic cases, both mild and severe.
 Controlling the itch reduces skin trauma, skin breakdown, and the need to add steroids to the treatment program.
 Check with your doctor on the proper dosage for your child.
 Longer-acting, non-sedating anti-histamines such as Allegra or Zyrtec are more suitable treatment options.
 Long-acting anti-histamines last 24 hours so they are easier to use and are therefore more effective.
 Benadryl, a commonly used antihistamine for eczema, is usually not the best choice.
 It has a short duration of effect, lasting only 4–6 hours, and therefore needs to be administered more frequently.
 Plus Benadryl is more likely to cause sedation and irritability.
 Over-the-counter cough and cold medicines are not recommended in children under the age of 4.
-Parents are urged to talk with their child’s health care provider before giving their child any cough or cold medicine, including those available over-the-counter (without a prescription).
+Parents should speak with their child’s health care provider before giving their child medication, including those available over-the-counter (without a prescription).